Nanored4498/Texture-Synthesis/README.md

 ## GUI

 You can also use a GUI.
 This GUI allow you to change parameters and see the result in the window in real time.
-There are some BUGs when the sample is big and generated files are big.
+There are some BUGs when the sample is big and generated files are big because of the use of openmp with threads of Glib.
+To solve this you can delete "fopenmp" from the flags at line 4 in the Makefile.
+If you do that, don't forget to use `make clean; make g` to recompile all files.
+The code will be slower but BUGs will disappear.
 To compile this GUI you have to run:
 ```
 make g
 ```